SimranaSinha/Generative_AI/Hackathon/README.md

-# World Cup 2026 — Squad Builder
+# Hackathon : World Cup 2026 Squad Builder

 A fully grounded, multi-step LangChain reasoning pipeline that builds a 23-player FIFA World Cup squad from real football statistics.
 Available as both an interactive Jupyter Notebook and a Streamlit chat application.